 So, let’s get this party started.
 What do you think?

-Jamie Hyams is a 5th-year rabbinical student at the Academy of Jewish Religion in Los Angeles (AJRCA) and serves as the Student Rabbi at Congregation P’nai Tikvah in Las Vegas.
+Jamie Hyams was ordained in 2021 as a rabbi by the Academy for Jewish Religion in Los Angeles (AJRCA) and serves as a Rabbi at Congregation P’nai Tikvah in Las Vegas.
 She is a member of OHALAH, the Association of Rabbis for Jewish Renewal and is hoping to join the Reconstructionist Rabbinical Assembly.
 AJRCA is a trans-denominational, pluralistic institution dedicated to the training of rabbis, cantors, chaplains, and other Jewish communal leaders who are uniquely qualified to meet the needs of the 21st century American Jewish community.

 Judith Markowitz adds warmth and joy through song and melody to our gatherings.